The Challenge: Help global marketing, PR, sales and product teams to align around a central source of truth for product-level visual storytelling.

 -Provide a single source of truth visual storytelling assets easily accessible to any Citrix employee, team or agency partner.

-A new set of brand guidelines and an entire brand asset library focused on product-level visual storytelling.
+The Transformation: A new set of brand guidelines and an entire brand asset library focused on product-level visual storytelling.

 The Brand Experience team worked with product marketing and product management stakeholders across Citrix to identify key value props, use-cases and use-contexts for every Citrix Mobility Apps product.
 Then, with the help of our agency partner Superhumanoid, we brought these user-oriented stories to life through carefully-curated product scenarios designed to showcase product benefit across a range of device contexts.
 The key innovation here was moving away from a photoshop-oriented production process.
 For fast-changing products, the ground truth has to be the product itself.
 The existing production process centered on UX teams providing production UI files that were then reprocessed in Photoshop by visual designers.
 This was a time-consuming process.
 We developed a series of application contexts that enabled designers to use the application itself to generate new product imagery.
 This cut out a huge amount of production work, and helped repurpose designer's time to focusing on developing better stories, and not just cutting up UX files from scratch for each product update.
 Updates became easy, and tracked with product changes.
 Storytelling lined-up with overall product strategy and user research.
 And a portfolio of disparate products started to look like they were part of a larger business solution.
 And Brand helped the business move faster and look better.